Vasi012/PP5-Predictive-Analysis/README.md

 ---
-## Scrum Master - Development
+## Agile methodology - Development

-- In the beginning of the project i decided to create a project, where to input 'issues', the idea was to help me in following a direction while building this project.
+- In the beginning of the project I decided to create a Kanban project, where to input 'issues', the idea was to help me in following a direction while building this project.
-- The Table Project can be found [here.](https://github.com/users/Vasi012/projects/4)
+- The Kanban Table Project can be found [here.](https://github.com/users/Vasi012/projects/4)

 ![table](/static/images/pp5.png)